SergeyFM/OWENSensorReader/README.md

 ![](form.png)

 1. You input COM port
-2. Press connect
+2. Set timeout, 30 by default (need reconnect to aply changes)
-3. Set timeout, 30 by default
+3. Press connect
 4. Choose OVEN model
 5. Set slave ID
 6. Checkbox on the left means that this device will be scanned